Work Commission About

 M would stand near the shore, chanting a prayer.
 But when the tears flow, it doesn’t matter who she mourns over now; her house, her dead son, or her cheating husband.

-La Uma portrays commonalities in the way people of Kodi Balaghar use the outside as a space for living and mourning that often was kept in private, away from the public.
+La Uma / Our Home is an intimate reflection on loss and life in a village after a 2022 fire.
+The series portrays commonalities in the way people of Kodi Balaghar use the outdoor as a space for living and mourning that often was kept in private, away from the public.
 It is an attempt to understand Sumbanese ways of living as an alternative form of family structure symbolized in the spatiality and identity of their Uma.
+Supported by a grant from World Monument Funds & Magnum Foundation.

 Installation View